tejas-raskar/noted.md/README.md

 ---

 `noted.md` is a CLI tool that uses LLMs to convert your handwritten text into markdown files.
 It's an interactive program that accepts pdfs, jpg, jpeg, png as an input and processes them accordingly.
 It can recognize mathematical equations too and can correctly format them in LaTeX.

-And if you have bunch of files to convert them at once, `noted.md` supports batch processing too!
+**Key Features:**
+- **Few-shot learning**: Train the AI with examples of your handwriting for improved accuracy
+- **Batch processing**: Convert multiple files at once
+- **Multiple AI providers**: Support for Claude, Gemini, OpenAI, and Ollama
+- **LaTeX support**: Automatic formatting of mathematical equations
+- **Notion integration**: Direct upload to your Notion workspace

 https://github.com/user-attachments/assets/5e2f4ab5-2043-4ea4-b95d-bf63e36ce9d9